cloudblog004/fantasticfoodies/content/en/posts/829-how-to-prepare-award-winning-curry-doria.md

 recipeinstructions:
 - "Preheat oven to 200C."
 - "Heat Oil in a large frying pan, cook Onion and Garlic until aromatic, add Beef and Carrot, then add Mushrooms.
 Season with Salt and Curry Powder.
 Add Cooked Rice and combine well."
 - "To make White Sauce, heat Butter in a saucepan over medium heat until melted and foaming, add Flour and cook stirring until mixture bubbles.
 Slowly add Milk, stirring constantly until sauce boils and thickens.
-Season with Salt &amp; Pepper."
+Season with Salt & Pepper."
 - "Lightly oil a large ovenproof dish, place the rice mixture and pour the White Sauce over.
 Sprinkle with Cheeses, and bake for 25-30 minutes or until golden."
 - "Ready to serve and ENJOY!"
 categories: